openpetra/openpetra-docs/source/howtos/initial-contact-setup.rst

 Categories are like special types that you can assign to your contacts and put them into groups.

-For example you can have a category called SPONSOR, which you assign to all your partners that are sponsoring a child or project.
+For example you can have a category called SPONSOR, which you assign to all your contacts that are sponsoring a child or project.

 Or you have a category for BOARDMEMBER, or WORKER.

-In the sidebar menu go to *Partner*, select *Setup*, and then select *Configuration of Categories*.
+In the sidebar menu go to *Contact*, select *Setup*, and then select *Configuration of Categories*.

 .. _figure-category_list: